breki/demeton/pomodoro-Demeton.md

     - also test negative scenarios and None heights arrays
 - implement a proper resampler

+## Tue 12.11.
+- Finished implementing the new functions for checking the caching status of the tile.

 ## Mon 11.11.
 - Removed `SrtmTileFile` record because it was just a design obstacle.
 - Started working on a new implementaton ofr `fetchSrtmTile` code because the old one was just too unwieldly to support levels.